 - IT security

-Taking all these concerns into account is challenging enough for a payments expert, and more so for an ISV looking to become one.
-Even if you’re an ISV operating within a single state or country, payment facilitator compliance can be daunting.
-For ISVs looking to serve their customers and shoppers in multiple countries, the burden is even greater.
+Taking all these concerns into account is challenging enough for a payments expert, and more so for a software platform looking to become one.
+Even if you’re a software platform operating within a single state or country, payment facilitator compliance can be daunting.
+For those looking to serve their customers and shoppers in multiple countries, the burden is even greater.
 Building a payment solution that addresses the right requirements and geographies requires investment in a dedicated, sophisticated payment compliance team.

 The Benefits of Partnering with the Right Payments Expert